BigDateIR/Elasticsearchyml/README.md

 2.edit docker-compose.yml to volumes for elasticsearch and kibana  to make it for kibana
 volumes:
- - PULL PATHE TO (kibana_data)file :/usr/share/kibana/data
+ - PULL PATH TO (kibana_data)file :/usr/share/kibana/data

    for elasticsearch
 volumes:
- - PULL PATHE TO (elasticsearch_data)file:/usr/share/elasticsearch/data
+ - PULL PATH TO (elasticsearch_data)file:/usr/share/elasticsearch/data

 3.make go  to file that contane (elasticsearch_data , kibana_data and docker-compose.yml) by use cd